rtmag/r_project/README.md

-# Repository to discuss analysis on the R project
+# Repository to discuss the analysis for the R project

 ## Notes on how to access mutation data from TCGA.